 I think he was right: Fear of fear probably causes more problems in our lives than fear itself.

 That claim needs a bit of explaining, I know.

 Fear has gotten a bad rap.
 And it's not nearly as complicated as we try to make it.
 A simple and useful definition of fear is: An anxious feeling, caused by our anticipation

 Medical experts tell us that the anxious feeling we get when we're afraid is a standardized biological reaction.
 It's pretty much the same set of body signals, whether we're afraid of getting bitten by a dog, getting turned down for a date, or getting our taxes audited.

 Fear, like all other emotions, is basically information.
-It offers us knowledge and understanding—if we choose to accept it—of our psychobiological status.
+It offers us knowledge and understanding—if we choose to accept it.